goracle/lattice-scripts/README.md

 # lattice-scripts
+(lqcd related)
+===================================
-Lattice qcd related scripts (most are probably too specific to be of much use; caveat emptor).
+_Lattice qcd related scripts (most are probably too specific to be of much use; caveat emptor).
 I tried to arrange these in decreasing usefulness order.
-===================================

 -----------------------------------------------------
 1. conv\_omega.py: